bsnape/rspec-terraform/README.md

 Eventually, a two-tiered approach to testing would be ideal.

 Provisioning non-trivial infrastructure should involve the use of many Terraform modules (rather than defining everything yourself).
-Taking AWS as an example, this would include VPCs, ASGs, SGs, public/private subnets etc. Each of these modules should be unit tested using `rspec-terraform` so that the interfaces they expose are well-defined.
+Taking AWS as an example, this might include VPCs, ASGs, SGs, public/private subnets etc. Each of these modules should be unit tested using `rspec-terraform` so that the interfaces they expose are well-defined.

 Assembling many individual modules into a cohesive platform should also - ideally - be tested.
 It's unclear at this